Gelman Family Law Lawyers

 Division of Property

-In a divorce proceeding, the first step to calculating the equalization entitlement is to complete a “Form 13.1 Financial Statement.”
+During a divorce proceeding, the first step needed to calculate an equalization payment is for both spouses to complete a “Form 13.1 Financial Statement.”
 In this form, each spouse will need to disclose the value of their assets and liabilities on three key dates:

-Based on this information, your respective lawyers can calculate the total assets and liabilities that each spouse has accumulated during the marriage in order to determine each spouse’s “net family property”.
-Based on this formula, one spouse may be required to pay the other an “equalization payment”, in order to equalize the value of each spouse’s net family property.
+Based on this information, each spouse’s lawyer can calculate the total assets and liabilities that each spouse has accumulated during the marriage.
+This will allow them to determine each spouse’s “net family property”.
+Based on this formula, one spouse may be required to pay the other to equalize the value of each spouse’s net family property.

 If the parties cannot reach an agreement, then the Court will determine the equalization payment.

-In the context of equalization, property refers to property of all kinds, including:
+In the context of equalization, net family property refers to property of all kinds, including:

 Certain assets, collectively known as “excluded property”, are not included in the calculation of an individual’s net family property.
 For example, gifts or inheritances received by a spouse during the marriage may qualify as excluded property in some circumstances.